Customer Discovery: The Questions You Need to Ask

 Avoiding Leading Questions

-As Trisha Price, CPO at Pendo, emphasizes: “Time spent with users should be a measured success metric for product teams.
-If you’re not talking to people regularly, you’re building blind.”
+As Trisha Price, CPO at Pendo, says: “Time spent with users should be a measured success metric for product teams.”
+Record sessions with permission so the team can review nuances later without interrupting the conversation.

 Leveraging Tools Like Userpilot for Discovery